Severo Colberg Toro: Political career: 1992-2004

 Colberg was first elected to the Puerto Rico House of Representatives in 1992.
 He was appointed Minority Whip and Minority Speaker in 1995.
 Colberg was reelected in 1996 and 2000.
+During his time as representative, he was chair of the Employment Commission and the Public Integrity Commission.

 In 2003, Colberg decided to run for the Senate of Puerto Rico, and gained a spot in the ballot at the PPD primaries.
 However, at the 2004 general elections, he lost.

+Legal troubles

+In October 2024, Colberg was arrested during a drug bust operation in the Roosevelt housing project in Mayagüez, Puerto Rico.
+He had cocaine and $21 in cash with him.